 A new University Mandate has centralized the I-9 and E-verify process at App State.
 As of July 1st 2015, the Office of Student Employment, with the support of Human Resources, now conducts the I-9 and E-verify processing of student temps and work study students.
 Supervisors’ old E-verify accounts will be suspended on this date.

-Inform your new student worker that if they have never worked on campus before, they must visit the centralized I-9 site on the third floor of the JET Bldg, Room 388 or 389 within three days of their first day of work.
-For example, if a student starting work on May 1st, they would have to come to the I-9 Site by May 4th to be allowed to continue work.
+Inform your new student worker that if they have never worked on campus before, they must visit the centralized I-9 site on the third floor of the JET Bldg, Room 389 or 390 prior to the first day of employment.

 PLEASE Advise your new hire to bring unexpired, original IDs listed in the I-9 directions (page 9 “Lists of Acceptable Documents”) when they fill out the Student Temporary Authorization with you.

 We will send email reminders for Authorization deadlines two or three days before each payroll time entry window closes.
 We have to process your students’ paperwork and submit it to payroll before the time entry window closes for the period in which your student began working (1st -15th of the month or 16th end of the month), so that your student can enter their time into web time entry and the department approver can approve their time.

 Mail or hand-deliver your paperwork to Student Employment, 389 John E. Thomas Bldg.